Managing asbestos in schools

 Record asbestos risks in your hazard and risk register

-• For identified asbestos or ACM, it should refer to an asbestos management plan which will contain detailed information about the location, condition, quantity and monitoring plan.
+The register should refer to your asbestos management plan which will contain detailed information about the location, condition, quantity and monitoring plan.

 Refurbishment, demolition and excavation projects

-1. Conduct an asbestos refurbishment or demolition survey
+• Conduct an asbestos refurbishment or demolition survey.

-6. Obtain a clearance certificate and update the risk register
+• Obtain a clearance certificate and update the risk register.

-This process should be followed by schools and Boards when managing asbestos hazards.
-They must also follow the Ministry requirements for asbestos removal [PDF, 118 KB] steps.
+This process should be followed by schools and boards when managing asbestos hazards.
+You must also follow our requirements for asbestos removal.

-All Asbestos Removal Control Plans must be submitted to the Te Pou Hanganga, Matihiko (TPHM) Health and Safety team via email at TPHM.healthandsafety@education.govt.nz for review and acceptance before any removal works can start.
+All asbestos removal control plans must be submitted to the Te Pou Hanganga, Matihiko (TPHM) Health and Safety team by email at TPHM.healthandsafety@education.govt.nz for review and acceptance before any removal works can start.

-When undertaking any works which are likely to disturb or damage asbestos, such as demolition or refurbishment, work cannot begin until an asbestos refurbishment or demolition survey is completed.
+When undertaking works likely to disturb or damage asbestos, such as demolition or refurbishment, work must not begin until an asbestos refurbishment or demolition survey is completed.

-For Ministry-run construction projects, TPHM will work with the school to identify and manage the presence of asbestos before and during the project.
+For Ministry-run construction projects, we will work with the school to identify and manage the presence of asbestos before and during the project.

 Paying for asbestos management